l1mey112/tl-v/README.md

 ## Syntax

 The syntax of of `tl` is a mingle of C with some alterations.
-If statements and while loops do not need parentheses circling the condition, and variable assignments are an expression itself.
+For example, if statements and while loops do not need parentheses circling the condition.

 You cannot declare any variables, as there are a limited amount of predefined ones.